kryptokommunist/kryptokommunist/README.md

 ### Hi there 👋

-Currently I am working on porting FreeCAD to Jupyter Notebook:
+Currently I am working on porting FreeCAD to Jupyter Notebook and building a lamp called tolv.
+I am interested in art and technology.